xunoaib/adventofcode/README.md

 # 🎄 Advent of Code - Solutions 🦌

-[Advent of Code](https://adventofcode.com/) is a festive annual programming event that runs every December.
+[Advent of Code](https://adventofcode.com/) is a festive annual programming event that runs every December 1-12.

-Each day leading up to Christmas, a new two-part puzzle is released.
-Solving each part earns a star, with up to 50 stars available by the end of the event.
+Each day during the event, a new two-part puzzle is released.
+Solving each part earns a star, with a total of 24 stars available by the end of the event (note: prior years ran from Dec 1-25 with 50 stars).
 It's a fun way to practice coding and sharpen problem solving skills!

 Below are my solutions for each year, along with total ⭐ counts.